 - Demand and supply zones

-- Trading patterns
+- Price Action trading patterns

 - Price Action Indicators

-The strategy of Price Action is based on detecting certain schemes in the price behavior that are later used in trading.
+The trading strategy of Price Action is based on detecting certain schemes in the price behavior that are later used in trading.
 In essence, Price Action is further development of market tech analysis as it also uses levels and support/resistance lines and price patterns.

-The main rule of Price Action (and tech analysis) goes: "the price takes everything into account".
+The main rule of Price Action strategy (and tech analysis) goes: "the price takes everything into account".
 It means that price movements are based on all events in the world: economic, political events, force majeure.
-All news influence the price at once, so we analyze quotation charts directly, without accounting for выходящийЫ fundamental data.
+All news influence the price at once, so we analyze quotation charts directly, without accounting for fundamental data.

-There are several original approaches to trading based on Price Action.
+There are several original approaches to trading based on Price Action patterns.
 Influential researchers and popularizers of Price Action are two traders known as James16 and Jaroo.
 Regardless of certain differences in the approaches, they are all based on using price patterns (or candlestick patterns) together with other elements of Price Action.

 Indicators in Price Action are hardly used, only as an additional filter to trading patterns.
 For example, the Moving Average can be used as a dynamic support/resistance level, and Fibo lines will show the places where the price formed a reversal in the direction of the current trend after the end of a correction.